Fan Fic / Like One Sundered Star

 - John as Heir and Karkat as Hemogoblin, but only with each other.
 Practically everyone else figures it out within minutes of meeting their civilian identities.

 - Dave likes to pretend that taking his shades off when superheroing actually fools some people, although he also doesn't put up much resistance when they ID him as Flashstep.
-Bro doesn't even bother pretending his identity as Puppetmaster is a secret.
+Bro doesn't even bother pretending his identity as the Puppeteer is a secret.
+Bro's unusual lack of paranoia in this area is explained later: one of Rue's void generators protected their Houston apartment from scrutiny, so it was much harder to exploit their civilian identities against them.

 - Rose has to keep a very low profile after the incident with Leviathan, lest anyone realize that Dark Star looks exactly like a half-dressed Seer of Light.
 Kanaya has to drastically redesign Rose's costume so that it really does obscure her identity.